input-output-hk/catalyst-libs/docs/src/architecture/08_concepts/rbac_id_uri/catalyst-id-uri.md

 ## Motivation: why is this CIP necessary?

-There is a need to identify which Key from a RBAC registration was used to sign data.
+There is a need to identify which RBAC Registration is referenced, or which Key from a RBAC registration was used to sign data.
 RBAC defines a universal keychain of different keys that can be used for different purposes.
 They can be used not only for Signatures, but also Encryption.

+Sometimes all that is required is to identify the individual key chain.
+Other times a specific key on the chain needs to be referenced.

-Therefore, there needs to be an unambiguous and easy to lookup identifier to signify which key was used for a particular purpose.
+Therefore, there needs to be an unambiguous and easy to lookup identifier to signify which keychain, or key in a particular chain was used for a particular purpose.

-This document defines a [URI] scheme to unambiguously define a particular key with reference to a particular RBAC keychain.
+This document defines a [URI] scheme to unambiguously define a keychain or a specific key within the keychain.

 ## Specification

 ### URI

-The RBAC Kid is formatted using a [Universal Resource Identifier].
+The Catalyst RBAC Id is formatted using a [Universal Resource Identifier].
 Refer to [RFC3986] for the specification of the URI format.

 ### `scheme`

-The [scheme](https://datatracker.ietf.org/doc/html/rfc3986#section-3.1) **MUST** be `kid.catalyst-rbac`;
+The [scheme](https://datatracker.ietf.org/doc/html/rfc3986#section-3.1) **MUST** be `id.catalyst`;

 ### `authority`

 The [authority](https://datatracker.ietf.org/doc/html/rfc3986#section-3.2) references the blockchain or network the key was registered within.

-It is perfectly valid for a Kid to reference a different network than the place where the Key is used.
+It is perfectly valid for a Kid to reference a different network than the place where the Id or Key is used.
-For example, a `cardano` KID can be used to post documents to `IPFS`.
+For example, a `cardano` ID can be used to post documents to `IPFS`.
 Its purpose is to define WHERE the key was registered, and nothing more.

 The Authority will consist of a `host` and optional `userinfo`.